CORRECTED-UPDATE 1-U.S., Libya to work closely in embassy attack probe

 WASHINGTON, Sept 13 (Reuters) - The United States and Libya agreed to cooperate closely in investigating the deadly attack on the U.S. consulate in Benghazi in which the ambassador to the North African state and three other Americans died.

-The countries’ presidents, Barack Obama and Mohammed Magarief, spoke on Wednesday evening and “agreed to work closely over the course of this investigation,” the White House said.
+U.S. President Barack Obama and Mohammed Magarief, president of Libya’s national assembly, spoke on Wednesday evening and “agreed to work closely over the course of this investigation,” the White House said.

 U.S. official told Reuters that the U.S. military is moving two destroyers toward the Libyan coast, giving the Obama administration flexibility for any future action against Libyan targets.